SamStudio8/samstudio8.github.io.off/_posts/2015-05-12-playing-phylogenetic-hide-seek.md

 of organization'"[^3].
 These sort of disagreements only further cloud my understanding of what the protozoa actually are.

+## A Very-Very Brief Introduction to Current Taxonomy
 ### Domains and the Sequencing Revolution
 With the development of chain-termination DNA sequencing in 1977 by Frederick Sanger, the field of molecular genetics was born.
 Taxonomy could now be based on differences expressed in the genetic